 America 250

-At WSJHS, we are excited to take part in this historic year by fostering meaningful connections within the Jewish community in Washington State and beyond.
-As we recognize that Jewish communities are shaped by diverse backgrounds, experiences, and traditions, we seek to highlight the many ways our shared history contributes to the story of Washington State.
-Explore this page to learn how WSJHS is engaging with America 250 and how you can be part of this important commemoration.
+At WSJHS, we're excited to participate in this year by fostering connections within the Jewish community in Washington and beyond.
+Recognizing that Jewish communities are diverse, we highlight how our shared history shapes Washington.
+Explore this page to see how WSJHS engages with America 250, how we intend to collect your story and connection to the state, and how you can join this important celebration.

 Stories of Place and Belonging